Pruthvik16/Stock-Market-Analysis-using-Python-Tableau/README.md

 3. **Price Percent Change and Moving Average Graphs:** The dashboard includes components highlighting price percent changes and moving averages for the open price.
 These insights empower traders and analysts to identify trends and potential entry/exit points.

 4. **Percent Change in Price and Volume Tables:** As requested, the dashboard now presents tables showcasing percentage changes in price and volume.
 These tables provide a clear overview of market dynamics.

-**Project Utilization:**

-If you wish to utilize this project for analysis or learning, follow these steps:

-1. **Data Enrichment:** The repository contains Python code for data enrichment via pandas.
-By following the code instructions, you can enhance your stock market data with the specified columns.

-2. **Tableau Dashboard:** Download the supplied Tableau workbook (.twbx) and open it with Tableau Desktop.
-This provides access to the interactive dashboard for exploration, insight extraction, and visualization customization.

-3. **Exploration and Adaptation:** Utilize the dashboard's visualizations and tables to extract insights into stock market dynamics for the specified companies.
-Adapt the code and dashboard design according to your needs or contribute enhancements to the repository.

-Please note that this project is intended solely for educational and analytical purposes, and it does not offer financial advice.
-It is an independent effort and is not associated with the mentioned technology companies or Tableau.

-Feel free to explore, learn, and leverage the insights provided by this project to deepen your understanding of stock market trends and dynamics.
-With the new addition of percent change in price and volume tables, you have a more comprehensive toolkit at your disposal.